andrewscaya/ascmvc/docs/configuration.rst

 .. code-block:: php

-    $connection = $serviceManager['dbm1'];
+    $dcm1 = $serviceManager['dcm1'];

     // AND/OR

+    $dem1 = $serviceManager['dem1'];

+    // AND/OR

-    $em = $serviceManager['em1'];
+    $aem1 = $serviceManager['aem1'];

-.. note:: The Doctrine DBAL and ORM objects are lazy-loaded, which avoids creating instances of these classes if they are unused.
+.. note:: Atlas and Doctrine DBAL and ORM objects are lazy-loaded, which avoids creating instances of these classes if they remain unused.

-For more information on configuring the application's model, please see the :ref:`Models` section.
+For more information on configuring the application's model, please see the :ref:`models` section.